NateOlsonn/LivePiLog/README.md

    To connect the Arduino to the Raspberry Pi, you will need a **Micro USB OTG Host to Standard B Type cable**.
    You can purchase it from [Amazon here](https://www.amazon.com/dp/B06XXL8T45?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).

-Once the Arduino is uploaded with the code and connected to the Raspberry Pi, it will be ready to communicate.
+Once the Arduino is uploaded with the code and connected to the Raspberry Pi, it will start sending data from each input.
+Which should be visible on the webpage.